209 Beacon is located on the south side of Beacon, between Clarendon and Dartmouth, with 205 Beacon to the east and 211

 209 Beacon was designed by Peabody and Stearns, architects, and built in 1874-1875 by I. & H. M. Harmon, masons and builders, for merchant, cotton manufacturer, and real estate developer Charles William Freeland, probably for speculative sale, one of two contiguous houses (205-209 Beacon) designed as a symmetrical pair.
 Charles Freeland is shown as the owner on the original permit for 205-209 Beacon (identified as 205-207 Beacon), dated October 14, 1874, and on an amendment dated July 13, 1875, adding a one-story, 30-foot wide wooden shed at the rear of both properties.

 Charles Freeland previously had built five contiguous houses to the west at 211-213-215-217-219 Beacon ca. 1866; those houses were designed by architects Ware and Van Brunt.

-On March 22, 1876, 209 Beacon was purchased from Charles Freeland by Mary Chester (Hasbrouck) Denny, the wife of John Ware Denny, a wool commission merchant.
+On March 22, 1876, 209 Beacon was purchased from Charles Freeland by Mary Chester (Hasbrouck) Denny, the wife of John Ware Denny, a wholesale wool merchant.
 They previously had lived at 99 Beacon.
-They also maintained a home in Milton.
+They also maintained a home in Hyde Park/Milton.

-They continued to live at 209 Beacon during the 1880-1881 winter season, but moved to Milton soon thereafter.
+They continued to live at 209 Beacon during the 1880-1881 winter season, but moved to Milton thereafter.
 Mary Denny continued to own 209 Beacon and lease it to others.

-By the 1881-1882 winter season, 209 Beacon was the home of Henry R. Reed and his wife, Sarah A. (Brewster) Reed.
+By the 1881-1882 winter season, 209 Beacon was the home of Henry Ransford Reed and his wife, Sarah A. (Brewster) Reed.
 They previously had lived in the Harrison Square district of Boston.

 Henry Reed was a partner in the firm of Nash, Spaulding & Co., wholesale grocers and owners of the Revere Sugar Refinery.

-In December of 1885, 209 Beacon became the home of dry goods merchant Benjamin Williams Crowninshield and his wife Katherine May (Bradlee) Crowninshield, who had leased their home at 164 Marlborough to the newly-formed Algonquin Club.
+In December of 1885, 209 Beacon became the home of wholesale dry goods merchant Benjamin William Crowninshield and his wife Katherine May (Bradlee) Crowninshield, who had leased their home at 164 Marlborough to the newly-formed Algonquin Club.
 By late 1888, the Club had moved to its new permanent location at 217 Commonwealth and the Crowninshields had moved back to 164 Marlborough.

-On September 1, 1888, 209 Beacon was purchased from Mary Denny by Lily (Lillie) (Clapp) Amory, the wife of cotton broker and manufacturer Charles Bean Amory.
+On September 1, 1888, 209 Beacon was purchased from Mary Denny by Lily (Clapp) Amory, the wife of cotton broker and manufacturer Charles Bean Amory.
 They previously had lived at 77 Marlborough.
 They also maintained a home in Milton.